Water is a radiation protection agent for ionised pyrrole

-Our experiments employed strong-field ionization for the ionization, typically removing electrons from the HOMO or HOMO-1 orbitals of pyrrole, which are also localized on the pyrrole moiety in the microsolvated systems.
-This mimics the ionization by neighboring molecules in aqueous systems, such as cells, as well as electronic excitation through UV radiation.
-Thus, our results provide a test case of how an aqueous microsolvation environment can strongly reduce the radiation damage of biological molecules induced by UV radiation as well as by secondary effects of ionizing radiation where single outer-valence ionization is the scenario.
-Furthermore, the doubly ionized systems in our experiment resemble to a large extent the fate of a molecule after Auger decay processes subsequent to core-shell ionization~\cite{Jahnke:JPB48:082001, Cederbaum:PRL79:4778}.
+Our results provide a test case of how an aqueous microsolvation environment can strongly reduce the radiation damage of biological molecules induced by ionising radiation as well as the biologically important process of secondary effects of ionising radiation, where single outer-valence ionisation of the biomolecular chromophore is the scenario.
+Furthermore, the doubly-ionised systems in our experiment resemble to a large extent the fate of a molecule after Auger decay processes subsequent to direct core-shell ionisation~\cite{Jahnke:JPB48:082001, Cederbaum:PRL79:4778}.

 Biomolecules and proteins in nature are actively solvated by the surrounding water molecules, which allow for efficient charge redistribution to the solvent environment through electron- and proton transfer pathways quantified here.
-In aqueous solution, the loss of the attached, neutral, ionized, or protonated, water could easily be repaired by the many solvent molecules around.
-Our analysis of the protection in \pyrrolew provides a quantitative analysis of radiation protection and serves as the basis for further investigations of the existing uncertainties~\cite{Ma:SciAdv3:1, Ma:NatComm10:102, Gu:CR112:5603, Bao:PNAS103:5658, Smyth:JCP140:184313, Ito:IJRB63:289, Kocisek:JPCL7:3401, Garrett:CR105:355, Wang:NatComm11:2194} regarding the role of the solvent environment on the radiation damage of biomolecules.
+In aqueous solution, the loss of the attached -- neutral, ionised, or protonated -- water could easily be repaired by the many solvent molecules around.
+Our analysis of the protection in \pyrrolew provides a quantitative analysis of radiation protection and serves as the basis for further detailed investigations regarding the role of the solvent environment on the radiation damage of biomolecules.